google/WebFundamentals/src/content/en/updates/2018/05/webxr.md

 Merely pointing at things in AR/VR is pretty useless.
 To do anything useful, users need the ability to select things.
-The WebXR Device API provides three events for responding to user interactions: select, selectStart, and selectEnd.
+The WebXR Device API provides three events for responding to user interactions: `select`, `selectStart`, and `selectEnd`.
 They have a quirk I didn't expect: they only tell you that an input device was clicked.
 They don't tell you what item in the environment was clicked.
-Event handlers are added to the XRSession object and should be added as soon as its available.
+Event handlers are added to the `XRSession` object and should be added as soon as its available.

     xrDevice.requestSession(sessionOptions)
     .then(xrSession => {